nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * As TA-Assist uses prefixes such as `p/` and `c/` to identify the start of a new parameter, all parameters have the implicit constraint that they must not contain prefixes of another parameter if that other parameter is being used in a command.
   * e.g. You cannot add a student with the address `Commongrove n/123A` as the `n/123A` prefix will be parsed by Ta-Assist as the Student's name.

-The following is the list of all parameters used in TA-Assist along with its constraints:
+The following is the list of all parameters used in TA-Assist along with their constraints:

 * `INDEX`
   * Indices must be positive integers.